dram/trealla/docs/FEATURES.md

 are the same as the per-process dictionary.
 Like all streams, it should be disposed of by a call to close/1.
 Dictionary operations are not undone on bactracking nor are they backed to the database.

-The parse_XXX/2 predicates accept double-quoted column items, and remove any spurious whitespace before and after items.
+The parse_XXX/2 predicates accept double-quoted column items, and removes any spurious whitespace before and after items.

-BLOBs and atoms can often be used interchangeably, as the code checks the type.
+BLOBs and atoms can often be used interchangeably.
 While BLOBs can contain embedded NULs etc, atoms can't.
 Atoms have a terminating NUL that is not returned as part of the length, but BLOBs also store a length internally.
-BLOBS can be written and read in back-quotes in which case the enclosed characters are output base64-encoded, eg.
+BLOBS can be written and read in back-quotes in which case the enclosed characters are output base64-encoded in canonical form, eg.

 	`SGVsbG8sIHdvcmxkIQ==` == 'Hello, world!'